aramisentreri/aramisentreri.github.io/posts/feynman_maxwell_equations.md

 ### Operators

-In Quantum Mechanics, the state of a system is described by a wave function $\psi(t)$, or sometimes written down as a "ket": $$|\psi(t)>$$.
+In Quantum Mechanics, the state of a system is described by a wave function $\psi(t)$, or sometimes written down as a ket: $\psi(t)$.
 Don't be frightened, they are the same thing.
 Writing it like this just helps with some algebra.

 When we try to observe some physical quantity $\mathcal{A}$ of the system, like its position or momentum, there exists an associated linear operator to that quantity $\hat{\mathcal{A}}$.
 The eigenvalues of $\hat{\mathcal{A}}$ correspond to the possible values that the physical quantity can take.